-I conducted individual interviews with the school nurse, four form tutors, one vocational trainer, the school director, and two students.
-Teachers were not my main focus but I considered it important to gain an insight into how they were constructing students'
+I conducted individual interviews with the school nurse, four form tutors, one vocational trainer, the school director, and two students.14 Teachers were not my main focus but I considered it important to gain an insight into how they were constructing students' subjectivities.

-subjectivities.
 Teachers were commonly positioning themselves as non-sexual in the school, but occasional, unintended utterances about their own sexuality did occur in the interviews.
 I did not wish to follow up on those because I had the impression that asking teachers intimate questions about their sexuality would not be welcome and may threaten my researcher positioning in Marzipan.
-Vera and Anita the vocational instructor shared more about their sexuality with me, the former because we were having continual informal conversations about sexuality throughout the fieldwork, the latter because we were remotely acquainted in a local lesbian community, therefore for her I was not a complete outsider and was known to have the same sexual orientation as her.
+Vera and Anita the vocational instructor shared more about their sexuality throughout the fieldwork, the latter because we were remotely acquainted in a local lesbian community, therefore for her I was not a complete outsider and was assumed to have the same sexual orientation as her.

-Reflecting retrospectively, after analysing the construction of school hierarchy, I realise that inadvertently, by asking questions of both students and teachers about students' sexuality, I contributed to maintaining the hierarchy between teachers and students, as I gave teachers the opportunity to talk about students' sexuality, and very commonly they did so in ways that discursively constructed hierarchical positions for themselves and the students, often in classed, raced and gendered ways.13 Typically, students did not discuss the sexuality of their teachers, they considered them non-sexual, except for Vera and Anita.
+Reflecting retrospectively, after analysing the construction of school hierarchy, I realise that inadvertently, by asking questions of both students and teachers about students' sexuality, I contributed to maintaining the hierarchy between teachers and students, as I gave teachers the opportunity to talk about students' sexuality, and very commonly they did so in ways that discursively constructed hierarchical positions for themselves and the students, often in classed, raced and gendered ways.15 Typically, students did not discuss the sexuality of their teachers, they considered them non-sexual, except for Vera and Anita.
 The two of them occupied a position in a number of students' sexual subjectivity, Vera in especially that of straight boys, Anita in that of lesbians.